Love's Got a Hold on My Heart: Chart performance

 The single missed out at number one on the UK Singles Chart, losing out to Latin pop singer Ricky Martin, who spent a second week at the top with "Livin' La Vida Loca".
 Spending 12 weeks on the British charts, this single is the group's only single to fall off the charts for two consecutive weeks and then re-enter.
 The song did reach number one on the Scottish Singles Chart, conversely preventing "Livin' la Vida Loca" from reaching the top spot.
 "Love's Got a Hold on My Heart" also peaked at number nine in Finland and Ireland, number 14 in the Flanders region of Belgium, number 18 in New Zealand, and number 29 in Australia.

 Music video

-The music video for the song, shot in Cannes in the South of France, was directed by Dani Jacobs.
+The music video for "Love's Got a Hold on My Heart", shot in Cannes in the South of France, was directed by British music video director and editor Dani Jacobs.
 The main plot sees the group chase a man who has stolen the film reel for the fictitious "Steps: The Movie", interspersed with clips of the band performing the dance routine on a jetty dressed in yellow outfits.